11 Vitamins and Minerals to Boost Fertility

 An antioxidant, this essentially helps protect the egg and sperms from free radicals which can destroy the cells.
 Normal levels of selenium promote sperm motility in men and oestrogen metabolism in women.
 It is a powerful source of nutrition and can be found in Brazilian nuts, leafy vegetables, whole grains and fish.

 10. Coenzyme Q10

-Taking this supplement helps improve fertility both in men and women.
+Taking this supplement helps improve fertility in men and women.
 It is a fat-soluble vitamin-like compound that occurs naturally in a human body.
 It is not naturally produced by the body hence must be consumed with food.
 It is an essential substance for the function of cells.
 It improves embryo quality and has high fertilisation rates in women.
 It is also known to increase sperm count and the recommended daily dose is 30-200 mg divided throughout the day.
 It can be found in meat, fatty fish, whole grains.

 11. L- Carnitine

 An absolute energy source for sperms and sperm maturation, it is a substance that is crucial to enhance sperm motility.
 It is an amino acid-like compound that has the main function of producing energy.
 It is found in high quantities in milk and dairy products.